Rimsha-Bashir/GHG-Emissions-Analytics-Pipeline/setup/setup.md

     - Perform `data cleansing` and `transformations`.
     - Store the transformed data into `BigQuery - Staging` for further analysis.

-1. Update `gcp_kv.yml` according to your project specifications.
+1. Update `kestra/gcp_kv.yml` according to your project specifications.
 Check the file [gcp_kv.yml](../kestra/gcp_kv.yml) for comments.

 2. Run `chmod +x execute_all_flows.sh` (This script executes all the above sub-scripts (`check kestra/`))

 3. Run `./execute_all_flows.sh`.
+Upon completion, you should see the message `All flows executed successfully!✅`.

-> Note: Kestra UI is running on port 8080, you can forward the port (if using Remote-SSH in vscode) to view execution details, but they will also be printed directly in the terminal when the sh file runs.
+    > Note: This may take up to 2-3 mins

 ### Build DBT transformation Models in the VM